wjw465150/GeodeUserGuide/Geode_6(Developing with Apache Geode).md

 2. **Explicit**.
 You can use the API to explicitly lock the region and its entries.
 Do this to guarantee atomicity in tasks with multi-step distributed operations.
 The `Region` methods `org.apache.geode.cache.Region.getDistributedLock` and `org.apache.geode.cache.Region.getRegionDistributedLock` return instances of `java.util.concurrent.locks.Lock` for a region and a specified key.

-   **Note:** You must use the `Region` API to lock regions and region entries.
+   **注意:** You must use the `Region` API to lock regions and region entries.
 Do not use the `DistributedLockService` in the `org.apache.geode.distributed` package.
 That service is available only for locking in arbitrary distributed applications.
 It is not compatible with the `Region`locking methods.

 #### Lock Timeouts